Hire Online Lawyer for Accountability Courts (NAB Matters)

 The power given to NAB is extended to conduct inquiries at a higher level (white-collar crimes) under the Article 270AA of the Constitution of Pakistan.

-Its headquarters is located in Islamabad, and the four regional offices are located in the four provinces and capital territories of Pakistan.
+NAB’s headquarters is located in Islamabad, and the four regional offices are located in the four provinces and capital territories of Pakistan.

 The Law of Pakistan aims to provide equal justice to every citizen without discrimination of any kind.
 But there are loopholes in the legal system that give rise to discrimination.

-When a person of low social status commits a crime, he is punished under the strict rules of the Law of Pakistan but is a person of high social status commits a crime, and the Law gets softer towards him in terms of punishment.
+When a person of low social status commits a crime, he is punished under the strict rules of the Law of Pakistan but if a person of high social status commits a crime, the Law gets softer towards him in terms of punishment.
 Such offenses committed by a person of high social status are called white-collar crimes.

 Persons involved in white-collar crime